Jen has lived in Columbia with her husband, Ted, for nearly 30 years. They have three adult children who have graduated from Wilde Lake High School.

 Jen has been a community advocate, leader, and problem solver in the field of education since her kids began preschool.
-For nearly 20 years, Jen has worked with classrooms and schools while her kids attended Swansfield ES, Harper's Choice MS, and Wilde Lake HS.
+For nearly 20 years, Jen has worked in classrooms and schools while her kids attended Swansfield ES, Harper's Choice MS, and Wilde Lake HS.

 Jen is also an avid photographer, voracious reader, and amateur hiker.